 This post was written by Cassandra.

 Jamaica was only my 2nd Caribbean island I had visited, and I had no idea what to expect.
 Still, I was pleasantly surprised by the diversity and beauty the island had to offer.
 When I first arrived, I was greeted by a warm “Welcome Home,” a greeting almost all Jamaicans give when they hear you are visiting for the first time- I found this lovely.

 The laid-back, relaxed happiness exuded by the locals was contagious, the food was spicy, fresh, and unique, and the nature was stunning.
-Mountains, rivers, beaches, cliffs, rain forests, coral reef systems, coffee plantations, historic forts and much more were all contained in this island.
+Mountains, rivers, beaches, cliffs, rain forests, coral reef systems, coffee plantations, historic forts, and much more were contained in this island.

 With something to satiate all travel cravings, whether you love adventure, nature, relaxation, or history, you will definitely find it here!

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Here are some quick tips for your Jamaica trip before we discuss the best places to visit in Jamaica.